The Database Doctor

 This guarantee is the cornerstone of relational databases, the thing which makes them so powerful and the part of the reason they run the world in ways you can bet your life on.

-In my blog on high speed DML I talked about how we can make this guarantee and still achieve high speed writes.
+In my blog on high speed DML I talked about how we can make this guarantee while still achieving high speed writes.
 In that blog (go read it, if you have not) I alluded to the fact that transaction logs can also be used for resumable replication.
 If you paid careful attention to that argument - you might have some beef with the details.
 I did in fact pull a fast one on you - which I will remedy today.

 Let us talk about how databases sequence time.